-Multiple store views and websites is all about running a multiple different websites from the same code and database, and attach the domain names to these sites.
+Multiple store views and websites are all about running multiple different websites from the same code and database and attaching the domain names to these sites.

 Step 1: Add the domain names to the Servebolt Control Panel

-We use our domains magtest1.servebo.lt and magtest2.servebo.lt for our multi store configuration, and add the domains to the Control Panel and update DNS to point to your Bolt.
+We use our domains magtest1.servebo.lt and magtest2.servebo.lt for our multi-store configuration.
+These subdomains are added to the Servebolt Control Panel, after which DNS is updated to point to the Bolt.
 When this is done, these domains connect to the Magento installation on this Bolt.

 If you want to run the Magento Backend on a separate domain, the easiest way to achieve that – is to make the admin domain you want to use, the default store in Magento.
 Changing this after the initial setup can be difficult, so this is a good time to do this right.
 We therefore add the magadmin.servebo.lt domain here, for that purpose.